What is Better, a Will or a Trust?

 Which is right for me?

-Whether a will or trust is right for you will depend on your circumstances.
+Whether a will or trust is right for you depends on your circumstances.

-• You only plan to leave things to people who have the mental capability to take responsibility for them
+• You only plan to leave things to people who have the mental capacity to manage them

-• You need to appoint guardians to children under the age of 18
+• You need to appoint guardians for children under the age of 18

 However, a trust may also be suitable if you:

-• Plan on leaving assets to someone under the age of 18, or someone who is not able to take responsibility of the inheritance themselves
+• Plan to leave assets to someone under the age of 18, or someone who is not able to manage the inheritance themselves

-• Do not need to appoint guardians to anyone under the age of 18
+• Do not need to appoint guardians for anyone under the age of 18

-• Would like to have something in place to protect your loved ones should you become incapacitated
+• Would like to have something in place to protect your loved ones if you become incapacitated

-Will trusts are useful for couples who own the family home as ‘tenants in common’ – putting the property into a trust that comes into being when the first partner dies means that the other one can continue to live there without the need to leave their share to one another in a will.
+Will trusts can be useful for couples who own the family home as tenants in common.
+Putting the property into a trust that comes into effect when the first partner dies can allow the surviving partner to continue living there, without needing each person to leave their share outright to the other in a will.

-Will trusts are also a good way of avoiding ‘sideways disinheritance’ – if one person in a couple dies and leaves children from the marriage, but the second person remarries and fails to make provision for the children in their new will, there’s a risk that the new spouse will get everything and the children from the first marriage are deprived of the inheritance they might have been expecting.
+Will trusts can also help avoid sideways disinheritance.
+For example, if one person in a couple dies and leaves children from the relationship, but the surviving partner later remarries and does not provide for those children in a new will, there is a risk that the new spouse could inherit everything instead.

-A will trust allows you to officially leave the house to your children, but allows the spouse the right to continue living in it.
-However it is recommended to seek legal advice if you’d like to set up a trust for this reason.
+A will trust can allow you to leave the house to your children while still giving your spouse the right to continue living there.
+It is usually sensible to seek legal advice if you are considering setting up a trust for this purpose.

 Can I have a will and a trust?

-Yes – in fact it is always important to make a will, regardless of whether you have a trust.
+Yes.
+In fact, it is always important to make a will, whether or not you also have a trust.

-If you don’t need to make arrangements for the event of your incapacitation, you could have a will trust as part of your will.
-This means that you can leave money to minors or people who are not able to take responsibility for it, but you also have a basic will in place to distribute your assets and appoint guardians for under 18s.
+If you do not need to make arrangements for the possibility of becoming incapacitated, you could include a will trust as part of your will.
+This means you can leave money to minors or to people who are not able to manage it themselves, while still having a basic will in place to distribute your assets and appoint guardians for children under 18.

-If you would like to make arrangements for your incapacitation, you can set up a living trust but it’s strongly advised that you get a will as well.
+If you would like to make arrangements for incapacity, you can set up a living trust, but it is still strongly advised that you make a will as well.
 There are two main reasons for this:

 • A trust is unlikely to include everything you own

-• There are things a will does that a trust doesn’t, like naming guardians for minors
+• There are things a will can do that a trust cannot, such as naming guardians for minors

 Things to consider

-Just like wills, trusts have inheritance tax implications.
-If you transfer your property to a lifetime trust you might immediately face an inheritance tax bill of 20% of the value over the threshold of £325,000.
-The trustees may then have to pay further tax bills every 10 years, and if they sell assets in a trust they may be subject to capital gains tax.
+Just like wills, trusts can have inheritance tax implications.
+If you transfer property into a lifetime trust, you may immediately face an inheritance tax charge of 20% on the value above the £325,000 threshold.
+Trustees may also have to deal with further tax charges every 10 years, and if they sell assets held in trust, capital gains tax may apply.

-Setting up a trust as well as a will can be a great way of ensuring the financial security of your loved ones, but it’s important to seek legal advice to be sure it’s the best option for you and to ensure you’re aware of the implications on inheritance tax.
+Setting up a trust alongside a will can be a good way to protect the financial security of your loved ones, but it is important to get legal advice first so you understand whether it is the right option for you and what the inheritance tax implications may be.

 Ready to write your will?